 What Is Psychological Testing?

 Psychological testing is a specialized, in-depth procedure to evaluate an individual’s intellectual skills, academic skills, personality features, emotional well-being, and coping styles.
-The various instruments and measures used in the psychological testing process can help an individual patient, significant others, and medical providers understand a client in different ways compared to an interview or outpatient psychotherapy.
+The various instruments and measures used in the psychological testing process can help individual patients, significant others, and medical providers understand a client in different ways compared to an interview or outpatient psychotherapy.

 Unlike psychotherapy, the psychological testing process is more structured in its goal to evaluate, diagnose, and offer recommendations to address a patient’s concerns.
 Psychological testing is only conducted by licensed psychologists or supervised graduate students.
 Testing psychologists hold doctorates (Ph.D. or PsyD) in psychology (typically including clinical psychologists, neuropsychologists, or educational psychologists).
 Testing psychologists complete graduate-level coursework, several years of supervised training in psychological testing, and have trained with administering & interpreting a range of psychological tests.